Menu Covers and other Menu Cover Design Options - Common Terminology

 Corner Pockets: A binding feature for a menu cover.
 These are small triangle-shaped pockets that are secured to each corner of an interior panel.
 The four corners of the printed insert fit into these corner pockets and the insert is held in place.

-Photo Corners: for all intensive purposes, the same as corner pockets.
+Photo Corners: for all intents and purposes, the same as corner pockets.